 What is the “top of Google” and how can my law firm website get there?

-This seems like a silly question, but is actually pretty important because many rank checking tools will show a website at #1, but, because of the Maps listings, they will actually be pretty low on the page.
+This seems like a silly question for attorney search engine marketing, but is actually pretty important because many rank checking tools will show a website at #1, but, because of the Maps listings, they will actually be pretty low on the page.

 I would say getting to the “top of Google” is vague because you can’t reasonably rank every keyword in all geographic locations #1.